lvsl123/chrome-extension-invert-color-2/README.md

 Simple and lazy invert color script that can be used anywhere.
 Codes other than scripts/content.js are (partly) from chrome tutorial with some modification.
-Instead of needing to click on the icon to use the script it's changed to after every single page is loaded
+This one does not invert background images, other images and <video> tag.
+If these features are needed go to https://github.com/lvsl123/chrome-extension-invert